 Time is the scarcest resource and something we should not take for granted.
 How do you plan to make the most of this year?
 I hope some of your goals include improving your financial health.
-Here are some of the best financial moves you can make in 2021.
+Here are some of the best financial moves you can make in 2023.
 Doing so can boost your chances of continued wealth creation.
 Don't take automatically growing your wealth each year for granted!

-The Best Financial Moves To Make In 2021
+The Best Financial Moves To Make In 2023

 For example, you might deploy a 50% equities, 50% bonds asset allocation.
 But if your equities climb 35% while your bonds decline 10%, and you want a 50/50 balance, you're out of alignment because your portfolio is now 60% equities and 40% bonds.

-Another one of the best financial moves you can make in 2021 is to carefully review how much money you have coming in and out.
+Another one of the best financial moves you can make this year is to carefully review how much money you have coming in and out.
 You'll be surprised by how much you've spent compared to how much you think you've spent.
 Chances are high that you're spending more than you realize.

 If the amount of money you are saving each month doesn't hurt, you are NOT saving enough!
-2018 is going to be a much more volatile year in the stock market and real estate market.
+2023 is going to be another volatile year in the stock market and real estate market.